mmig/libflac.js/README.md

 emsdk activate <version>-fastcomp
 ```

-NOTE when activating a toolchain, `emsdk` will print some information on how to set the correct enviornment variables, e.g.
+> NOTE when activating a toolchain, `emsdk` will print some information on how to set the correct enviornment variables, e.g.
-     ```
+> ```
-     ...
+>   ...
-     To conveniently access the selected set of tools from the command line, consider adding the following directories to PATH, or call 'source <path>/emsc/emsdk_env.sh' to do this for you.
+>   To conveniently access the selected set of tools from the command line,
+>   consider adding the following directories to PATH,
+>   or call 'source <path>/emsc/emsdk_env.sh' to do this for you.
-     ...
+>   ...
-     ```
+> ```
+> _even when not changing a toolset via `emsdk activate ...` you may need to update/export
+> the variables for the emsdk toolchain_

 Start build process by executing the `Makefile`: